Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ImplementationGuide.md

 Some brokers may provide a REST API for connecting to the XMPP network.
 This is not a standard XMPP binding, but it can be useful for web applications, as it is easier to implement for simple interactions.
 Bidirectional communication is trickier to implement using a REST interface however.
-As an example, check the [Agent API](/Documentation/Neuron/Agent.md) available on the TAG Neuron(R).
+As an example, check the [Agent API](/Documentation/Neuron/Agent.md) available on the TAG Neuron(R), used to host this site.

 ### Client-side Interfaces